-In this setting people join their peers and have opportunities to give and receive help, support, and feedback to other group members who are facing the same or similar challenges.
+In this setting, people join their peers and have opportunities to give and receive help, support, and feedback to other group members who are facing the same or similar challenges.
 There are many benefits to group therapy.
 Members learn more from one another about recovering from substances and develop friendships that can be relied on throughout the process and even beyond when group therapy sessions end.
 This arrangement also gives structure and routine to group members, which are both important in addiction recovery.
 There are several group therapy models one can choose from.
-The Substance Abuse and Mental Health Services Administration list them here in the “Quick Guide for Clinicians.”
+They are:

 This psychotherapy treatment uses positive reinforcements, such as vouchers and rewards, to encourage clients to commit to abstaining from addictive substances such as alcohol, opioids, stimulants, marijuana, and nicotine.